Language manual

 Function application

-Unlike Haskell, ML, and OCaml, Coal uses parentheses and commas to separate arguments in function applications — a syntax more similar to languages like C, Java, or Python.
+Unlike Haskell, ML, and OCaml, Coal uses parentheses and commas to separate arguments in function applications — a syntax more akin to languages like C, Java, or Python.
 For example:

 concat("one", "two")